Cherry Coal Mine Disaster

 New Page!
 Nov 09, Cherry Mine artifacts!

-Please note: Thanks to any donations to this website we can keep this site going (was free but now they require a payment to add to it etc.) I now can keep it upgraded and add more info and pictures.
+Please note: Thanks to any donations toward this website.
+It helps to keep this site going ( it was free but now they require a payment annually, because much more space is needed) Donations help keep it updated and of course the site to be made available.
 Look for new things now and in the future.
-Feel free to use the donation link (at the bottom of the page) to help make the monthly payments which are very reasonable!
+Feel free to use the donation link (at the bottom of the page) to help make the payments which are very reasonable!
 A little will go a long way.
 This site is for you!
+I gathered all of it for those who are interested.
+Thanks.

 Model of the Cherry Coal Mine